The Two Best Foods For Reducing Insulin Resistance

 In fact, it is possible that shifting your towards more of these types of fats could positively influence insulin resistance in as little as a month.

-A specific type of fat, known as ALA, may actually reduce insulin resistance by interacting with your genetic material and changing the expression of genes related to insulin sensitivity.
+Another unique type of dietary, known as ALA, may actually reduce insulin resistance by interacting with your genetic material and changing the expression of genes related to insulin sensitivity.

 Pretty cool right?